benevolent-games/slate/readme.md

 })
 ```

-but since your component modules have to import `slate`, you might not want to be instancing your context at runtime — so you can defer the creation of your context until later:
+but since your component modules have to import `slate`, you might not want to be instancing your context at import-time — so you can defer the creation of your context until later at run-time:

 ```ts
 export class MyContext extends Context {